News & Trending Jobs & Career News

 Genetic counselor

-Counseling for hereditary disorders might not seem like the most uplifting profession, but you will be in a position to help others as they cope with the unfortunate genetic hand they’re dealt with.
+Counseling for hereditary disorders offers the opportunity to help others as they cope with the unfortunate genetic hand they’re dealt with.
 A genetic counselor assesses the risk for a variety of inherited conditions, sharing this information with families and other healthcare professionals to support informed decision making.
-They counsel patients on unfavorable test results and coping methods for those at risk, as well as couples with hereditary conditions who are trying to conceive.

 Commercial diver